Delta-ML/delta/docs/tutorials/emotion_class_example.md

 # A Emotion Classification Usage Example

-In this tutorial, we demonstrate a emotion classification task with an open source dataset: `iemocap`.
+In this tutorial, we demonstrate a emotion recognition task with an open source dataset: `IEMOCAP`.

 A complete process contains following steps: